jordancsibley/jordancsibley/README.md

 📝 Personal website: [jordancsibley.github.io](https://jordancsibley.github.io/)

+⚡ Check out my pinned repositories to see some of the recent projects I have worked on!

 ### What I'm up to

-Currently, I am a Master of Environmental Data Science (MEDS) student at the Bren School of Environmental Science & Management.
-During my time here at Bren, I aim to harness my analytical prowess in data science to drive impactful contributions to scientific research and sustainable solutions for marine coastal ecosystems.
+I am a recent graduate of the Bren School of Environmental Science & Management where I pursued a Master of Environmental Data Science (MEDS).
+I am passionate about using analytical tools to support scientific research and develop sustainable solutions for marine and coastal ecosystems.

+Currently, I am working as a Temporary Data Specialist for [Island Conservation](https://www.islandconservation.org/), a non-profit company that is focused on restoring islands for nature and people worldwide.
+In this role I am applying my data science skills to clean up real-world conservation metrics data to prepare for archival, as well as developing ways to streamline and organize their data management practices.

 ### Education